 1) Listen to Everyone, Follow No One

-Fitbit Ambassador Dean Karnazes often tells runners to “Listen to everyone, follow no one.”
+Karnazes often tells runners to “Listen to everyone, follow no one.”
 But what does he mean?
-“All of us are built differently and we certainly train differently,” says Karnazes.
+“All of us are built differently and we certainly train differently,” he says.

 “Most important to me is base mileage, so get your base mileage up to a level that is suitable for you.
 An elite runner might be at 80 – 120 miles per week.
 For someone who is sub-elite, that could be anywhere from a minimum of 40 – 60 miles per week.”

 Of course, for many of you training for The San Francisco Marathon (TSFM), that base mileage number will be much lower and will build as the event date nears.
 Regardless of your miles, keep focused on your own personal goals.

 When asked how he tracks his mileage and performance, Karnazes shares, “Fitbit Ionic is one of my favorite training tools.
 It has built-in GPS so I can check my pace and distance real-time during runs with build in GPS and Fitbit Coach workout for cross training days.
 Plus it tracks my sleep and calories burned so I can make sure everything I do is dialed in for race day.”

 He adds, “You can get the running watch I rely on with this special offer from Fitbit — the Official Race Wearable of The San Francisco Marathon.”